omjaisatya/Ace-Your-Interview/questions/technical/web_development/django_interview_questions.md

 ## 15. Explain the purpose of `__str__` method in Django models.

 **Answer:** The `__str__` method in Django models is used to define a human-readable string representation of a model instance.
 This method is called when the model instance is displayed in the Django admin interface or other places where the model instance needs to be represented as a string.

+# Django Interview Questions and Answers -- Section B

+## 1. What is a Django query set?

+**Answer:** A Django QuerySet is a collection of database queries that can be executed to retrieve objects from the database.
+It provides a high-level API to filter, order, and manipulate data.
+QuerySets are lazy; they are only evaluated when the data is actually needed.

+## 2. What is the purpose of the `get()` method in Django’s QuerySet?

+**Answer:** The `get()` method in Django’s QuerySet is used to retrieve a single object from the database that matches the given query.
+It raises a `DoesNotExist` exception if no objects are found and a `MultipleObjectsReturned` exception if more than one object matches the query.

+## 3. Explain the use of `save()` method in Django models.

+**Answer:** The `save()` method in Django models is used to save an instance of a model to the database.
+It can be overridden to customize the save behavior, such as modifying fields before saving or handling additional processing.
+By default, it inserts or updates the record in the database.

+## 4. What is Django’s `TemplateView`?

+**Answer:** `TemplateView` is a class-based view in Django that renders a template.
+It is used for simple views that only need to display a template with context data.
+It provides a `get()` method that processes HTTP GET requests and renders a specified template.

+## 5. How do you perform validation in Django forms?

+**Answer:** Validation in Django forms is performed using the `clean()` method and field-specific `clean_<fieldname>()` methods.
+The `clean()` method can be overridden to add custom validation logic, while field-specific methods validate individual fields.
+Validation errors are added to the form’s `errors` dictionary.

+## 6. What are Django migrations and why are they important?

+**Answer:** Django migrations are a way to propagate changes made to Django models into the database schema.
+They allow for version control of database changes, making it possible to apply incremental changes, roll back changes, and keep the database schema in sync with the models.

+## 7. What is Django’s `Admin` interface, and how can it be customized?

+**Answer:** Django’s `Admin` interface is a web-based interface for managing model data.
+It is automatically generated from registered models and provides an easy way to perform CRUD operations.
+It can be customized by creating a custom `ModelAdmin` class to modify the list display, form layout, filters, and more.

+## 8. How do you handle file uploads in Django?

+**Answer:** File uploads in Django are handled using `FileField` or `ImageField` in models.
+In the form, the file is uploaded via an HTML form with `enctype="multipart/form-data"`.
+The uploaded file is then accessible through the request’s `FILES` attribute and can be processed or saved using Django’s file handling methods.

+## 9. What is Django’s `SessionMiddleware`?

+**Answer:** `SessionMiddleware` is a middleware component in Django that manages user sessions.
+It stores session data on the server side and handles the assignment and retrieval of session data for each request.
+Sessions are used to persist user-specific data across requests.

+## 10. What is the `@property` decorator in Django models?

+**Answer:** The `@property` decorator in Django models is used to define a method that can be accessed like an attribute.
+It allows you to create computed properties that do not require storing data in the database but can provide useful information derived from other model fields.

+## 11. Explain the use of Django’s `get_object_or_404()` function.

+**Answer:** `get_object_or_404()` is a shortcut function in Django used to retrieve an object from the database.
+If the object is not found, it raises an `Http404` exception.
+It is commonly used in views to handle cases where the requested object may not exist and to provide a user-friendly error page.

+## 12. What are Django’s class-based views (CBVs) and their benefits?

+**Answer:** Django’s class-based views (CBVs) provide a way to handle views using classes rather than functions.
+They offer a more organized and reusable approach to view logic by utilizing inheritance and mixins.
+CBVs come with built-in generic views for common tasks like listing and creating objects.

+## 13. How do you configure email settings in Django?

+**Answer:** Email settings in Django are configured in the `settings.py` file using variables such as `EMAIL_BACKEND`, `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USE_TLS`, `EMAIL_USE_SSL`, and `EMAIL_HOST_USER`/`EMAIL_HOST_PASSWORD`.
+These settings define the email backend and server details used for sending emails.

+## 14. What is the purpose of Django’s `manage.py shell`?

+**Answer:** The `manage.py shell` command opens an interactive Python shell with Django’s context.
+It allows developers to interact with Django models, run queries, and test code snippets in the context of the Django project without needing to write and execute scripts.

+## 15. How can you optimize database queries in Django?

+**Answer:** Database queries in Django can be optimized by using techniques such as query optimization (e.g., using `select_related` and `prefetch_related` to reduce database hits), indexing important fields, avoiding N+1 query problems, and using Django’s query optimization features like database functions and annotations.